leticiafossato/ironhack-projects/Week 2 - Shark Attacks/README.md

 </br>
 Using the library matplotlib:</br>
 <img align="center" src="https://github.com/leticiafossato/ironhack-projects/blob/master/Week%202%20-%20Shark%20Attacks/Image%20Graphs/Results_Quantity_Fatal.png?raw=true"></br>
-> Conclusion: the quantity of fatal shark attacks rarely happen (rate very low).</br>
+> Conclusion: Fatal shark attacks rarely happen.</br>
 </br>
 Also, this database have informations before 1543 until 2018.
 Just for analysis, if we consider 1543 as the minimun(it isn't), 1409 is the quantity register for more than 475 years. <b>It means that we have about 3 (= 1409/475) fatal cases per year at the WORLD.
 Obs: This information is not precise because I don't focus on analyse the 'Year' column.</b></br>
 </br>